-The John C. Stennis Center for Public Service Leadership was established by Congress as a living tribute to the public service career of John C. Stennis who served in the United States Senate over 41 years.
-The center was created by Public Law 100-458, October 1, 1988, and is codified in the United States Code under Title 2-The Congress, Chapter 22.
+The Stennis Center for Public Service was established by Congress as a living tribute to the public service career of John C. Stennis who served in the United States Senate over 41 years.
+It was created by Public Law 100-458, October 1, 1988, and is codified in the U.S. Code under Title 2-The Congress, Chapter 22.
 The Stennis Center develops and delivers a portfolio of unique programs for young people, leaders in local, state and federal government and congressional staff.
 These programs promote public service as a noble calling, enhance leadership skills and foster relationships among leaders with similar concerns.

 Frequently Asked Questions

-The Stennis Center has five employees in Starkville, Mississippi and five in Washington, D.C.
+The Stennis Center for Public Service has five employees in Starkville, Mississippi, and two in Washington, D.C.

-The Stennis Center regularly reports on its work to Congress.
-Click on the report in the right column for the latest report.
+The Stennis Center for Public Service regularly reports on its work to Congress.

-The Stennis Center is governed by a Board of Trustees appointed by the Democratic and Republican leaders in the U.S. Senate and the U.S. House of Representatives.
+The Stennis Center for Public Service is governed by a Board of Trustees appointed by the Democratic and Republican leaders in the United States Senate and the United States House of Representatives.